 Anne Dunlop holds the Herald Chair of Fine Arts.
 She works on art and culture in Italy and southern Europe between c.
 1300 and 1550.
 Her interests include early secular art, artistic techniques and materials, models of artistic cross-cultural exchange, and links between Italy and Eurasia in the Mongol period.

 Matthew Martin is Lecturer in Art History and Curatorship.
 His research interests include the material culture of European courts in the seventeenth and eighteenth centuries, the intersections between art and natural philosophy in early modern ceramic industries, artistic exchanges between Europe and Asia in the early modern period, and art collecting and patronage amongst English recusant elites in the seventeenth and eighteenth centuries.

-Olivia Meehan is Curator of Academic Programs at the Ian Potter Museum of Art.
+Olivia Meehan is Object-Based Learning Coordinator in the Faculty of Arts.
 Her primary area of research is cross-cultural engagement, in particular, the circulation of European prints in early modern Japan.
 Teaching and research interests include: print culture in early modern Europe; Japanese prints and illustrated books; trade and exploration in Asia 1500-1800; theory and methods in art history; reading and visual literacy.

 Shiqiu Liu is a PhD candidate in Art History.
-Her research focuses on artworks produced by professional artisans during the Yuan dynasty in China (1271-1368) and the artistic adaptation between Chinese and other contemporary cultures in the 14th century.
-The research started in March 2019 and the thesis title is “Coming to Cathay: Foreign Cultural Influence on Art in Mongol Yuan China”.
+Her research focuses on artworks produced for the non-Chinese people during the Yuan dynasty in China (1271-1368) and the exchange and adaptation between Chinese art and art from Central and West Asia in the 14th century.

 School of Languages and Linguistics (SOLL)